 To put it simply, Valentine's Day in Japan is when women give chocolates or sweets to men, and White Day is when men reciprocate by giving “white”-themed gifts to women.
 This could be white chocolate or confectionery, white jewelry (silver, white gold, platinum), white handbags or accessories, or lotions or perfume.
 But as you will see, it isn't actually all that simple.

 Read more about Valentine's Day in Japan and the various types of gift-giving here.

-The idea of White Day was first conceptualized in 1977 by a Fukuoka-based confectionery company looking to increase sales.
+The idea of White Day in Japan was first conceptualized in 1977 by Ishimura Manseido, a Fukuoka-based confectionery company looking to increase sales.

-By this time, Valentine's Day had already started to permeate modern-day Japanese culture, yet businesses found that Valentine's Day was more popular with women, and it was they who were mostly purchasing gifts for men.
+By this time, Valentine's Day had already started to permeate modern-day Japanese culture, yet it was clear that Valentine's Day was more popular with women, and it was they who were mostly purchasing gifts for men.

-That year, the company marketed marshmallows to men as an “answer day” to Valentine's, calling it “Marshmallow Day.”
+That year, the company decided to market marshmallows to men as an “answer day” to Valentine's.
 This played very nicely to the reciprocal nature of Japanese society and culture.
 Give an unexpected gift to a Japanese person and see just how quickly a gift is returned!

 While the concept of a second Valentine's Day was culturally fitting, the marshmallow idea didn't really take off.
 If women were going to wait a whole month for their gifts to be returned, a few marshmallows didn't seem to cut it.

-And so began the concept of sanbai gaeshi (三倍返し), literally “thrice the return,” used to describe the expectation that the White Day gift should be 2-3 times more expensive than the Valentine's one.
+And so began the concept of sanbai gaeshi (三倍返し), literally “thrice the return,” used to describe the expectation that the return gift should be three times more expensive than the Valentine's one.

 Later the store suggested changing the name to ‘White Day' as a way to broaden the appeal.
-The usage of the word ‘white' is said to be in reference to the holiday's marshmallow origins, as well as pure young love and the color of sugar in general.
+The usage of the word ‘white' in White Day is in reference to the holiday's marshmallow origins, as well as pure young love and the color of sugar in general.

 Do I need to give a return gift for all the Valentine's I received?

 Short answer: yes.
-At least if your priority is maintaining a smooth relationship with those who gave you the gift.
+At least if your priority is maintaining a smooth relationship with those who gave you the gifts.

 Help!
 I received a Valentine's gift and I don't know what it means!

-Is their gift a ‘giri choco' or ‘honmei choco' (favorite chocolate) or just given out of friendship?
+Is their gift a ‘giri choco' (obligation chocolate) or ‘honmei choco' (favorite chocolate) or just given out of friendship?
 And so begins a month of contemplation, or perhaps potential awkwardness, as one tries to decipher the intention behind the gift, and how they are going to respond on White Day.

-Things get further complicated by the fact that many women these days make all of their Valentine's gifts themselves to save money.
-The act of making something by hand was formerly a distinguishing feature of honmei-choco – a sign that this person must be into you to put in the time and effort to make something from scratch.
+Things get further complicated by the fact that many women these days make all of their Valentine's chocolates and sweets themselves to save money.
+The act of making something by hand was formerly a distinguishing feature of honmei choco – a sign that this person must be into you to put in the time and effort to make something from scratch.
 Now that line between different gift-giving categories can appear somewhat blurred.

 How do gay people celebrate Valentine's Day and White Day in Japan?

-Lesbian couples may decide to exchange gifts on Valentine's Day or gay male couples may do the same on White Day.
-Or they may simply pick one day each and perhaps do away with the idea of one person giving a more expensive gift than the other (an idea which I think is outdated, period).
-Or they may just join much of the rest of the world in celebrating Valentine's Day only.
+Gay female couples may decide to exchange gifts on Valentine's Day or gay male couples may do the same on White Day.
+Or they may simply pick one day each and do away with the idea of one person giving a more expensive gift than the other (an idea which I think is outdated, period).
+There is also the option of just joining much of the rest of the world in celebrating Valentine's Day only.
 Some gay people in Japan refer to the holidays as ‘Valentine's Gay' and ‘White Gay'.